-The idea that humans possess ‘natural rights’ was further developed by European philosophers of the 17th and 18th centuries, although the actual expression ‘human rights’ only came into common parlance in the 20th century.
+The idea that humans possess ‘natural rights’ was developed by European philosophers of the 17th and 18th centuries, although the actual expression ‘human rights’ only came into common parlance in the 20th century.
 In 1948 the General Assembly of the United Nations adopted and proclaimed the Universal Declaration of Human Rights.
 In fact, the notion of human rights is inferred as far back as 3800 years ago, in the moral codes of Hammurabi, and 500 years later in those of Moses.
 Both these codes imply that all humans have certain rights, and both were presented to the populace as instructions from a deity or deities.